Fear or revere: Virginia Tech researcher dives into the complex history of the American alligator

 Popular narratives portray the American alligator as a fierce predator eager to devour humans in one bite.
 A ravenous reptile with 80 razorblades for teeth.
 Menacing jaws strong enough to crush the hood of a car.
 A muscular tail ready to launch a 500-pound, submarined beast hurdling toward unsuspecting prey on a swampy shoreline.

 But Barrow sees more to the scaly swimmers.
-A professor in the Department of History, he carries a deep interest in the history of our perceptions of and interactions with wildlife.
+A professor in the Department of History, he carries a deep interest in the history of human interaction with and perception of wildlife.

 The National Endowment for the Humanities has awarded Barrow a prestigious fellowship to help fuel his latest efforts: a deep dive into the cultural and environmental history of the American alligator.
 The fellowship is helping Barrow complete his forthcoming book, “Alligator Tales: The Making of Florida’s Iconic Reptile.”